ngshiheng/six-percent/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Please run `./lint.sh` before commiting any code and make sure it passes all the lint and format check

 Please make sure to update tests as appropriate.

 ## License :copyright: